 I love finding anything different and quirky when I’m travelling.
 Berlin certainly has plenty of places to visit around the city like that.
 But I think Huttenpalast Hotel is one of the quirkiest places you can stay in Berlin.
 Why?
-Well, this is no ordinary hotel, it’s a hotel with a twist!
+Well, this is no ordinary hotel in Germany, it’s a hotel with a twist!

 Huttenpalast Hotel has taken the caravanning concept to the next level.
 Walking through the front door it seems like any normal hotel you might stay at.
 But after you’ve gone through the garden. the next door leads you into a space filled with caravans!
 And this is where you sleep, in your very own caravan!